projectkerberus/kerberus-dashboard/README.md

-# Backstage demo helm charts
+# Project Kerberus demo helm charts

-This folder contains Helm charts that can easily create a Kubernetes deployment of a demo Backstage app.
+This folder contains Helm charts that can easily create a Kubernetes deployment of a demo Project Kerberus app.

 ### Pre-requisites